José Batlle y Ordóñez: Early life and background

 The Batlle family were prohombres (prominent figures) within the Colorado Party, with five of Batlle's relatives serving as president.
 Batlle's father Lorenzo had served as Minister of War during the Great Siege of Montevideo, and was elected President of Uruguay in 1868 when Batlle was 12 years old.
 Batlle's children César, Rafael and Lorenzo were actively engaged in politics, with César and Lorenzo serving in.
 He was also the uncle of another Uruguayan president, Luis Batlle Berres, and the great-uncle of President Jorge Batlle, and his uncle-in-law Duncan Stewart served as acting president for three weeks in 1894.

 After attending an English school in Montevideo, Batlle began studying at the University of the Republic.
 At university, he became involved in the discussions and debates between the 'idealists' and 'positivists'.
 Led by Prudencio Váquez y Vega, Batlle was a prominent member of the idealists.
 Batlle's political ideology was influenced by the work of philosopher Heinrich Ahrens, whose work was introduced to Batlle by Váquez y Vega.
 Ahrens 'Course of Natural Law,' as one study noted, "exalted the human personality and made proposals for the reform of society based on the innate dignity of man."
 Batlle acknowledged a great debt later in life to Váquez y Vega, writing in 1913 on the title page of a gift copy of Ahrens "in this great work I formed my criterion of the law and it has served me as a guide in my public life."
 Batlle left university in 1879 without completing his law degree, and the following year a 24-year-old Batlle convinced his father to let him study for a year in Paris, where he took a course in English and sat in on philosophy lectures at the Sorbonne and Collège de France before returning home when money ran out.

 Batlle also became a prominent journalist.
-In 1878 Batlle and a friend founded a raionalistic journal, 'El Espíritu Nuevo,' whose mission was "the total emancipation of the American spirit from the tutelage of the Old World."
+In 1878 Batlle and a friend founded a rationalist journal, 'El Espíritu Nuevo,' whose mission was "the total emancipation of the American spirit from the tutelage of the Old World."
 Batlle contributed scientific articles and poetry to the review, and later that year started contributing articles to a Montevideo newspaper.
 His first article, published 3 days before he turned 23, was an attack on the dictatorship of Colonel Lorenzo Latorre.
 In 1881 Batlle assumed the editorship of La Razon to oppose the government of General Santos.
 Batlle was exposed to all kinds of threats until one night his house was assaulted and an attempt made against the life of his father at whom shots were fired but which fortunately missed their mark.